How to Fatten up Thin Small Business Credit Files Published February 10, 2023

 3rd party tax data: the cutting edge difference between lending success and failure

-With COVID, now more than ever, lenders seeking to protect their institutions from bad loans turn down small business credit applications at a higher rate than consumer applications.
+With today’s economic uncertainty, now more than ever, lenders seeking to protect their institutions from bad loans turn down small business credit applications at a higher rate than consumer applications.
 Meanwhile, small business owners must turn over every lending rock to secure the funding they need.

 What’s the answer for small business lenders?